 The oblong, spiky, green larvae of Nason's Slug garner far more attention than its brown adult form.

 Slug Moths are more commonly recognized as caterpillars thanks to their unusual shape and form.
 Like their name suggests, caterpillars resemble slugs.
 Nason's Slug is shaped like a green oval.
-A column of white markings resembling spades (from cards, not the shovel) extends the length of the 'spine'.
-A raised yellow line borders the left and right side of that column.
+A central row of white markings resembling spades (from cards, not the shovel) extends the length of the 'spine'.
+A raised yellow ridge borders the left and right side of the top body.
 Red-orange bumps projecting short spines run along these yellow ridges.
 Clumps of short spines also decorate the base of the entire caterpillar.
 These short spines are stinging hairs that can cause pain and leave redness in areas where they contact skin.

 Scientific Name: Natada nasoni

 Size (Adult; Length): 20mm to 30mm (0.78in to 1.17in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Butterfly and Moth Anatomy